Wintellect/MSLearn/Introduction to Git/includes/01-introduction.md

 Bash treats almost any combination of characters at the start of a line as the name of a program to run; Unix is very permissive about file names.

-In real life we create and edit text files with a text editor; in our examples we try to accomplish the same changes with Unix commands such as `echo`, `mkdir`, and `sed`.
+In real life, we create and edit text files with a text editor; in our examples we try to accomplish the same changes with Unix commands such as `echo`, `mkdir`, and `sed`.
 Unix commands and Git subcommands are listed at the end of each unit that uses them.